 The Orthodox Church is the oldest Christian Church in the world, founded by Jesus Christ and with its beginnings chronicled in the New Testament.
 (Our own Patriarchate of Antioch was originally founded in A.D.
 34 by Ss.
 Peter and Paul.)
-All other Christian Churches and groups can be traced historically back to it.
-With more than 225 million members worldwide, Orthodoxy is second in size only to the Roman Catholic Church.
+All other Christian Churches and groups can be traced historically to it.
+With approximately 200-260 million members worldwide, Orthodoxy is second in size only to the Roman Catholic Church.
 In North America, there are about 6 million members.
 However, in spite of its size, relatively few Americans are aware that it exists.

 You need to know about the Orthodox Church — and the Orthodox Church needs to know about you.
 Our Church has deep and lasting roots in Christian antiquity and is steeped in rich Biblical tradition.
 It has been the context of Christian living for millions of Christians for almost twenty centuries.